 Vital not only has an outstanding soccer resume, he is also a scholar.
 Along with a Business Administration degree from Tusculum, he minored in French and Art.
 Vital is trilingual, speaking English, French and Haitian Creole.

-Vital and his wife, Christina (who earned her Masters degree from Tusculum in 1994, are the proud parents of three sons Devin Alain, Jean-Pierre and Remi.
+Vital and his wife, Christina (who earned her Masters degree from Tusculum in 1994), are the proud parents of three sons Devin Alain, Jean-Pierre and Remi.
 Jean-Pierre is in his first season on the TU men's soccer team.

 Year School Overall Pct.
 SAC Pct.
 SAC Finish

 2001 Carson-Newman 9-8-2 .526 2-4-1 .357 6th

 2002 Carson-Newman 5-11-1 .324 2-5-0 .286 T6th